-Instead of just being able to chain together actions with “and” statements, you can also include “or” statements (e.g. opened an email or joined a list in the last week).
+Like Mailchimp, you can segment subscribers by chaining together actions with “and” statements, you can also include “or” statements (e.g. opened an email or joined a list in the last week).

 Overall, Mailjet might just be the most intuitive and powerful tool when it comes to making segments.
 It’s likely the biggest strength of the tool.